 Is my kitchen suitable for a benchtop swap?

 There are a few things that you will need to consider before you start planning for your benchtop swap.
 As all kitchens are unique, a proper inspection of the space will help determine whether your space is suitable.
-Here are some of the more common considerations:
+Read about the common considerations below.

 Understand the current construction of your kitchen; how is your existing benchtop fixed?